Skip to main content

 Action step functionality

-Updated over a week ago
+Updated over 3 months ago

 Each time you build your action flow, it will consist of event sequences called action steps.
 These steps determine the action’s roadmap and they are divided into categories: Authentication, CRUD, Debugging, External, Flow, and Miscellaneous.
 In this article, we are going to review the functionality of each action step given to a user out of the box.
-More steps will be added to the actions over time.

-The authentication step enables end-users of your application to log in and execute private actions.
+The Authentication step enables end-users of your application to log in and execute private actions.
 Usually, it is applied when a user needs access to some specific functionality in an application.

-The authentication step can be configured with the following options:
+The Authentication step can be configured with the following options:

 • Authentication profile.
 Here you can add currently supported authentication profiles.
 See the Authentication profiles page for more information.